 Patients with partial-thickness rotator cuff tears should be started on NSAIDs and an exercise regime including strengthening and stretching to restore normal flexibility.
 If non-operative treatment fails, patients may benefit from careful arthroscopic surgical debridement.

-Symptomatic patients with full-thickness tears or partial tears greater than 50% should be offered surgical repair.
+Symptomatic patients with full-thickness tears or partial tears higher than 50% should be offered surgical repair.

 Posterior instability: Younger competitive golfers may describe the pain and a sense of instability during their golf swing.
-Some players even complain of an audible clunk when the left lead arm is fully adducted and internally rotated at the top of the backswing or at the initiation of the forward swing.
-It is possible that the unopposed rotation action of subscapularis muscle (which is highly active during the golf swing) may lead to posterior instability of the shoulder joint.
+Some players even complain of an audible clunk when the left lead arm is fully adducted and internally rotated at the top of the backswing or the initiation of the forward swing.
+The unopposed rotation action of subscapularis muscle (which is highly active during the golf swing) may lead to posterior instability of the shoulder joint.